javaid100/Data_Science_Coursera/10 - Data Science Capstone/ASSIGNMENTS/Project 01/README.md

 # Milestone Report

-## Download the HTML File and open it to display the report. </ br>
+## Download the HTML File and open it to display the report.

 ## This report is also available in PDF Format